hechoendrupal/drupal-console-book/en/contributing/running-the-project.md

 The option `--drupal` is the directory where the new drupal site will be created and the option `--code` is the parent directory where the different DrupalConsole repositories were cloned.

+> NOTE: Make sure you have the latest version of DrupalConsole.
+Get the latest version of DrupalConsole by following the instructions as mentioned [here](https://github.com/hechoendrupal/drupal-console-launcher/blob/master/README.md).

 > NOTE: You must execute `drupal init` before in order to copy the `~/.console/chain/develop-contribute.yml` on your local system.

 ## Execute all the steps manually